Acephoeni-X/SRM-ELAB-REPORT-AUTOMATION/README.md

 ## Note:
 - Make sure you have google chrome and python installed.
+- This program only works for OOPS elab now, will surely make one for ds also 👍

 ## How to use this Script?
 1. First you need to have python installed to run the script.